-Azure uses limits and quotas to prevent budget over-runs due to fraud, and to honor Azure capacity constraints.
+Azure uses limits and quotas to prevent budget overruns due to fraud, and to honor Azure capacity constraints.
 Consider these limits as you scale for production workloads.
-In this article you learn about:
+In this article, you learn about:

 - Default limits on Azure resources related to Azure Machine Learning.

-- View your quotas and limits.
+- Viewing your quotas and limits.

-- Request quota increases.
+- Requesting quota increases.